Crutchfield Customer Review (What's this?)

 Assignable 7-Channel Amplifier: The T 748 is rated using NAD's Full Disclosure Power; 40 watts continuous output x 7 channels with all channels running simultaneously from 20-20,000 Hz into 8Ω loads with no more than 0.08% THD.
 The stereo output is 80 watts continuous x 2 channels under the same conditions.
 The seven amplifier channels built into the receiver are typically used for 7.2 channel surround in the main room, but there are various amplifier configurations to accommodate your home theater setup.

 Note: NAD uses Full Disclosure Power (FDP), the most demanding criterion for performance measurement.
-FDP specifies distortion under the most extreme conditions of low impedance loads and frequency extremes, rather than the simple and easy 1kHz @ 8 ohms test quoted by many of other manufactures.
+FDP specifies distortion under the most extreme conditions of low impedance loads and frequency extremes, rather than the simple and easy 1kHz @ 8 ohms test quoted by many of other manufacturers.
 NAD uses this stricter performance criterion because it more closely matches the demands of real music and real loudspeakers.
 Maintaining specified distortion at 4/8Ω and at 20-20kHz is a much more difficult achievement.
 The benefit of NAD's Full Disclosure Power is the total elimination of audible distortion at any listening level.
 This provides pinpoint imaging and realism with music and movies alike.

 Auto Calibration: The auto setup and calibration feature uses the included microphone, along with sophisticated digital electronics to automatically setup and calibrate the T 748 to the exact speakers and speaker placement of your unique home theater.
 The receiver automatically checks what speakers are connected, measures and adjusts each speaker's distance (delay time), relative level (volume), and size (crossover point).
 The speakers can also be adjusted manually if you prefer.